Arctic Marathon - 25 Oct 2025 (AM24)

 The Ocean Albatros

-The Ship is deployed to a large selection of expedition cruise destinations, Antarctica, the Arctic and various other exciting destinations in between.
+This ship is deployed to a large selection of expedition cruise destinations - Antarctica, the Arctic and various other exciting destinations in-between.
 With a total of 94 comfortable staterooms and suites, all with unobstructed sea view, most with their own balcony, the Ocean Albatros has definitely become one of the most popular expedition cruise vessels in the world.
-Like it's sistership the Ocean Victory it offers two restaurants, a wellness area, an Albatros Nordic Bar, an open deck dining facility, a modern lecture lounge, and other state-of-the-art amenities.
-The vessel has more than a 50% lower carbon footprint than traditional expedition vessels and is one of the most environmentally friendly, implementing the Green Initiative Program, ensuring both absolute comfort and sustainability for our guests.
+Like it's sister ship the Ocean Victory, it offers two restaurants, a wellness area, the Albatros Nordic Bar, an open deck dining facility, a modern lecture lounge, and other state-of-the-arts amenities.
+The vessel's carbon footprint is more than 50% lower than traditional expedition vessels and it is one of the most environmentally friendly out there, implementing the Green Initiative Program, ensuring both absolute comfort and sustainability for our guests.

 Exclusions